vikas-reddy-319/UMBC-DATA606-FALL2023-TUESDAY/README.md

 ## ________________________________________________
 ### Experience:
-Systems Engineer -Infosys Limited, Hyderabad        July 2021–July 2022 Worked as a Developer and Data Engineer for P&G client in BI transformation initiative to consolidate data marts and move them to cloud via Azure Core Data Lake
+Systems Engineer -Infosys Limited, Hyderabad        July 2021–July 2022 I worked as a Developer and Data Engineer for P&G client in BI transformation initiative to consolidate data marts and move them to cloud via Azure Core Data Lake\n
 Responsibilities:
 ● Creating the graphs and onboardings in Turbine ETL tool using various transformations ● Analyzing whether the data is published correctly or not in Azure Data Bricks using Spark SQL